srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 ### Methods of object class:
 1. toString()  - String representation of an Object
-2. hashCode() - JVM generates a unique number
+2. hashCode() - JVM generates a unique number, used for hash based DS.
 3. equals(Object obj) - Compares the given object to “this” object
 4. getClass() - Returns the class object of “this” object Class c = obj.getClass(); c.getClassName();